FOREX-Dollar consolidates Q1 gains with Biden's spending plan

 The gains came as the euro, the biggest component in the index, suffers from concerns the euro zone's economic recovery is being hampered by a third wave of COVID-19 infections.

-President Emmanuel Macron ordered France into its third national lockdown and said schools would close for three weeks while the currency bloc also lagged the United States in vaccination programmes.
+France's President Emmanuel Macron ordered the country into its third national lockdown and said schools would close for three weeks.
+The currency bloc also lags the United States in vaccination programmes.

-"As long as the news flow on either side of the Atlantic is more or less diametrically opposed there is really not much to be said in support of the euro," Commerzbank analyst Antje Praefcke wrote to her clients.
+Sentiment towards Europe received a boost however in morning trading when data showed euro zone monthly factory activity growth galloped at its fastest pace in the near 24-year history of a leading business survey.

-U.S. President Joe Biden announced his long awaited $2 trillion-plus job plan, including $621 billion to rebuild infrastructure.
+"The eurozone manufacturing sector proved once again to remain resilient through the re-imposed wave of lockdowns", commented Maddalena Martini, euro zone economist at Oxford Economics.

 The U.S. currency held firm against the yen after ending March with its biggest monthly gains since November 2016.

-The offshore Chinese yuan eased 0.3% to 6.582 to the dollar CNH=, as data showed China's factory activity in March expanded at the slowest pace in almost a year.
+China's onshore spot yuan CNY=CFXS finished the domestic session at 6.5739 per dollar, its weakest close since November 30.
+Data showed China's factory activity in March expanded at the slowest pace in almost a year.

 While currency trading is expected to slow towards the Easter holidays in many parts of the world, the dollar could gain if key U.S. economic indicators surprise on the upside.